razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 If there are no API streams then we will stop the execution here without doing any Redis connection.

 Next it will do one Redis-Stream query to pull first batch of events.
-Most important part is that the Redis client accepts a list of Streams to pull from.
+The most important part is that the Redis client accepts a list of Streams to pull from.
 It will pull one batch of data from all the streams in one network request.
-In case of Redis connection fails, it will close all customer API streams to inform the customers about the error.
+In case the Redis connection fails, it will close all customer API streams to inform the customers about the error.

-Once it has the new events batch from Redis, it iterates over them and publish one by one to the correct stream based on `customerId`.
+Once it has the new events batch from Redis, it iterates over them and publishes one by one to the correct stream based on `customerId`.
 For each published event it will also update offsets in the main `EventStream` collection.
-This way the next time we call this method it will continue to pull from the last offset it left of.
+This way the next time we call this method it will continue to pull from the last offset it left off.

 ```java
 @RequiredArgsConstructor